davep/bird2glass/README.md

 - Back in the day, before you could attach media to tweets, I used TwitPic a lot.
 This tool attempts to detect TwicPic images and tries to embed them using an `iframe`.
+- Where attached media is available and easy to work out, it is stored in the vault as an attachment.
+- Currently actual proper videos aren't stored in the archive from Twitter and so aren't easy to grab and handle; this means some video media will be missing.
+I hope to work on this some more in the future (I seldom attached videos so it's not a huge issue for me).
+- This only pulls in Tweets, not DMs, Periscopes, Circles, Moments, etc. I might expand it in the future.

 ## Getting help